goacoustic/neo4j-investigation/README.md

 Each node should have own persistent storage (Azure disk).
 Suggested storage type is _Premium_LRS_ at least.
-We create AzureDisks and then use it from k8s neo4j nodes.
+We create AzureDisks and then use it from k8s neo4j nodes through k8s PersistentVolumeClaims.
 The easiest way is to use helm v3 charts.
 There are helm charts to deploy core nodes(__chart neo4j/neo4j-cluster-core__), as well as needed amount of read replicas(__neo4j/neo4j-cluster-read-replica__).